timosvar/Greek_Superleague_Stats/README.md

-# Super League Greece Statistics 2021 - 2023 Dashboard
+# Greek SuperLeague Statistics 2021-2023

 This project fetches football data from the Super League Greece (2021 - 2023) API, processes it into a clean CSV format, and visualizes key statistics in an interactive Power BI dashboard.

 ---